 What is the Capital of Hong Kong?

 Hong Kong is the special administrative region of China having all the facilities as well as financial institutions.
 Additionally, tourism plays a significant role in driving Hong Kong’s economy.
 With its rich cultural heritage, world-class shopping, and vibrant entertainment scene, Hong Kong attracts millions of visitors each year.
 The tourism industry creates jobs, generates revenue, and contributes to the overall economic growth of the city.
 Hong Kong is home to a wide range of financial institutions.
 It includes local and international banks, asset managers, insurance companies, and more.
 The Central District is often considered the financial heart of Hong Kong and hosts many major financial institutions and corporations.
 The government headquarters and various administrative offices are also located in this area.
-However, the concept of a single “capital city” is not applicable to Hong Kong’s administrative structure.
+However, the concept of a single “capital city” does not apply to Hong Kong’s administrative structure.